-To mark Florence Nightingale's 200th Birthday, we're creating oral history and sound art with the people who followed in her footsteps.
+We're creating oral history and sound art with the people who followed in the footsteps of the pioneering nurses Mary Seacole (b.
+1805) and Florence Nightingale (b.
+1820).
 During the pandemic, which has thrust healthcare workers into the spotlight, we’re recording conversations with nurses and midwives, one-to-one, and in pairs.
 The title of this programme riffs on Florence Nightingale’s notes on “the sound observer” and her particular attunement to sonic details.

 Sound Observations will culminate in a sound-rich permanent exhibition for a new arts space called Central Hall, at St Thomas’ Hospital (early 2021), a musical performance inspired by nurses’ words and a permanent collection at Guy’s and St Thomas’ NHS Foundation Trust’s archive.